braindead-dev/Garry-Tan/README.md

 - **Auto-trigger on Mentions/Replies**: Automatically responds when mentioned or replied to, bypassing confidence check
 - **Context-aware Messaging**: Understands group dynamics and only responds when appropriate
 - **Message History Analysis**: Considers conversation context from the last 10 messages
-- **Personality-driven Responses**: Maintains consistent character as Gary Tan
+- **Personality-driven Responses**: Maintains consistent character as Garry Tan

 ### AI-Powered Capabilities
 - **Advanced LLM Integration**: Uses OpenAI's GPT models for natural conversation